aeco-cloud/istart-webflow-js/README.md

 # Production

-Build the production JavaScript ```npm run build``` and paste the scripts in the pages where you would like to use them.
+Build the production JavaScript ```npm run build``` and paste bundle.js script inside of the webflow custom code